 It has recently come to light that toothpaste and orange peel have been combined to create a hallucinogenic drug.
-For those with dentin hypersensitivity, it can be an interesting experience.
 Although this combination is being used as a recreational drug, it is important to understand that this activity can be dangerous and should be avoided.
 Let’s explore further the effects of making toothpaste and orange LSD.

 Toothpaste and Orange LSD: What People Claim